matheusfba/trips-data-ingestion/README.md

 It’s not necessary to host this application anywhere (although you can if you like).
 Just make sure your repo has a README.md which contains any instructions we might need for running your project.

+### Observations/Recommendation
+● If you will integrate your solution with any cloud platform, you must provide an account (user/password) to us to test it.
+● Please detail your code so that we can understand your reasoning and its use regardless of platform expertise.
+● We recommend recording a video explaining how it works and steps of execution.

 ## 💻 Pré-requisitos

 Antes de começar, verifique se você atendeu aos seguintes requisitos: